themodernpk/vaah-framework/README.md

 # Vaah Framework
 ##### If you love laravel you'll love this wordpress plugin framework too.

 WordPress is a great CMS, but lacks MVC.
 Then I tried Laravel an awesome php framework loved by many.
-Hence, thought to create a bridge between WordPress & Laravel without losing the flexibility of framework.
+Hence, thought to create a bridge between WordPress & Laravel without losing the flexibility of a framework.

-By installing this framework, you're actually install laravel as plugin and you control backend as well as the frontend of the plugin with no WordPress limitation.
+By installing this framework, you're actually install laravel as plugin and you'll be controlling the backend as well as the frontend of the plugin with no WordPress limitations.

- You'll able to use almost everything from laravel like ```routes```, ```controllers```, ```migrations```, ```models```, ```blade templates```  etc
+ You'll able to use almost everything similar to laravel like ```routes```, ```controllers```, ```migrations```, ```models```, ```blade templates```  etc

  ## Setup

  #### Step 1
- Create a folder in ```vaah-framework``` in your wordpress plugins folder or clone this repository in your plugins folder.
+ Create a folder as ```vaah-framework``` in your WordPress plugins folder or clone this repository in your plugins folder.

 #### Step 2
   Run ```composer install``` to install all plugin dependencies.
 Then run ```composer dump-autoload```